AsinaMilic/LZW_Compression/README.md

 # LZW_Compression
 This is a desktop application which uses lzw compression algorithm.
 You can see encoded and decoded files (Text, image.png and PDF).
 Everything is implemented in python at LZW_Compression.py, algorithms and tkinter framework for GUI.
-Because of that, perfomance could suffer :/
+Because of that, library could suffer :/

 Please use small files <3